shriparna/python-challenge/README.md

 Logic:
 -  Read CSV file from Resources (Resources/election_data.csv).
-- Create variables totalmonths, total, difference
-- Create a variable for records, prev_profitloss, current_profitloss, greatest_increase, greatest_decrease and intitialize them with 0
+- Create variable totalvotes and space as candidate
+- Create an empty dictionary as we don't know how many candidates and also they may not be in the sorted order
 - Create an empty list for output so that it can be printed on the console and written to the output file at the same time
 - Traverse through the file and skip the header row
-- For the first row note down the profit_loss as previous profit_loss
-- Increement the counter of the records in totalmonths and increment sum of profilt_loss in total
+- Increement the counter of the votes in totalvotes
-- Check if current_diff is greater than the previous one then store new as the greatest and record the period
-- Check if current_diff is lower than the previous one then store new as the lowest and record the period
+- Check if current candidate from file is not equal to candidate variable then make candidate variable from the candidate file and if the candidate not in dictionary then add the candidate and reset its value to zero
+- while the candidate is same as candidate from file increment that candidate's count
 - After the end of file
+- Append the candiate details from the dictionary
+- Append the winner from the dictionary based on maximum votes
-- Also open the output file as CSV in anaysis/election_results.csv
+- Open the output file as CSV in anaysis/election_results.csv
 - Print the values on the console
 - Print the details in the output file